bazurto/bgp/README.md

 <!-- SPDX-License-Identifier: GPL-3.0-only -->
 <!-- Copyright 2025 RH America LLC <info@rhamerica.com> -->

-# BPG - Cryptographic Library and CLI Tool
+# BGP - Cryptographic Library and CLI Tool

 A Go library and CLI tool for secure message encryption and decryption with key management.